Ladle transfer car

 A ladle transfer car is a material handling tool which is used in foundries.
-The car carries a metal ladle, typically torpedo-shaped (with two pointed ends), from one location to another for processing molten liquid metal.
-It can also be called a molten steel transporter, a bottle car, or a Tundish transfer car.
+The car carries a metal ladle, typically torpedo-shaped (with two pointed ends), from one location to another for processing molten metal.
+It can also be called a molten steel transporter, a torpedo car, a bottle car, or a Tundish transfer car.

-The ladle is placed on a rail car but can be removed to pour out the molten liquid.
+The ladle is placed on a rail car but can be removed to pour out the molten metal.